-I know, from experience, that when I guard our kids too much, I create an unnecessary fear in them. (ex: By me saying “Watch out!
-A bee!”, it had led to our oldest child being terrified of bees for years.
-It has calmed down now that I have calmed down… but take it from me… they feed off of your fear!)
+I know, from experience, that when I guard our kids too much, I create unnecessary fear in them.
+For example, saying “Watch out!
+A bee!” has led to our oldest child being terrified of bees for years.
+It has calmed down now that I have calmed down… but take it from me… they feed off of your fear!).

 4).
 Don’t over compliment.

 Let’s not teach them to rely on others for positive reinforcement.
 Let them do a job themselves and they will see how great it feels to be proud of themselves!
-Our son passed a swim test that took him many tries to pass and when he finally passed it, he turned to me and said “Mom, I am so proud of myself!” – that is the best feeling of all!
+Our son passed a swim test that took him many tries to pass and when he finally passed it, he turned to me and said: “Mom, I am so proud of myself!” – that is the best feeling of all!

-I try to be laid back with a lot of things and I hope that our kids see that.
+I try to be laid back with a lot of things, and I hope that our kids see that.
 I let them have their say in what they wear (from what I have bought them in their closets- that limits their choice to what I have approved of already).
 I don’t let them try dangerous things, but I do encourage them to try things that they might be reluctant to try.

 I encourage them to just GIVE IT A SHOT!